Jinlock9/jinlock9.github.io/_posts/2025-02-22-vliw-arch-w-machine-sink.md

 My approach **only allowed sinking when it was more likely to have a positive effect**, as I believed that unnecessary code sinking was the root of the problem.

-However, this was not a true solution—it was more of a **loss reduction strategy**.
+However, this was not a true solution — it was more of a **loss reduction strategy**.
 Additionally, the results were highly biased by the test cases and types of kernels used, and in some cases, performance worsened even further.

-Thus, this could never be a **general solution**.
-Finding fair parameters could serve as a **temporary patch**, but not a fundamental fix.
+Thus, this approach could never be a general solution—at best, fine-tuning the parameters could provide a temporary patch, but not a fundamental fix.
+This realization led me to reassess my assumptions: rather than machine sinking itself being flawed, the issue lay elsewhere.

 While this approach mitigated some inefficiencies, it was clear that machine sinking itself wasn't fundamentally flawed.
 Instead of modifying the pass further, I shifted my focus to improving performance outside of machine sinking.

-Continued in Part 2.
+### Approach 3

+At this point, I realized I had overlooked a crucial factor:
+#### instruction scheduling in VLIW architectures operates under fundamentally different constraints compared to traditional scalar processors.

+For the same case with Part 1 Approach 2:

+- **Before machine sinking:**
+    ```assembly
+    LABEL1:
+    r0 = Fsub r3 r4

+    LABEL2:
+    ...

+    LABEL3:
+    r2 = Fadd r0, r1
+    ```

+- **After machine sinking:**
+    ```assembly
+    LABEL1:

+    LABEL2:
+    ...

+    LABEL3:
+    r0 = Fsub r3 r4
+    r2 = Fadd r0, r1
+    ```

+This time, I analyzed how machine scheduling behaves in this scenario.
+I realized that when machine scheduling was performed on Basic Block 3, there were only a small number of scalar instructions (including `Fsub` and `Fadd`).
+As a result, the scalar functional units were not fully utilized, and the instructions were not scheduled efficiently in the pipeline.

+*Performing instruction scheduling separately for each basic block often leads to inefficient resource utilization, as most instructions leave many functional units underutilized* [1].
+This is a common issue in VLIW architectures.

+Therefore, I decided to find a way to make the MachineScheduler handle code scheduling from a global perspective.
+This could involve directly modifying it or introducing an intermediate pass between machine sinking and scheduling.

+Moving forward, I will delve deeper into VLIW architecture and scheduling algorithms to refine this strategy.
+Additionally, I will assess whether this approach can provide a viable, generalizable solution beyond the test cases I have analyzed.

+### Reference
+[1] J. A. Fisher, "Trace Scheduling: A Technique for Global Microcode Compaction," IEEE Transactions on Computers, 1981.